bethsmith0623/SEI-CC_4/work/w02/d4/03a-this-keyword.md

 	// <div id="my-div">...
 	```

-> Warning: Using an arrow function prevents JS from being able to set 'this' as shown above
+> Warning: Using an arrow function prevents JS from being able to set the value of `this` as shown above.

 #### 5. Generic Callback Functions